 • Possibility of observer bias

-Ethnography in design
+Ethnography in UX Design

 Ethnographic research has its roots in anthropology – the study and representation of a culture.
 With user-centered design gaining prominence, ethnographic research methods have made a significant contribution to product development.